-Exhibit No. Exhibit Incorporation by Reference 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
+Exhibit No. Exhibit 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a).
 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 1350.
-97 Koppers Holdings Inc. Incentive-Based Compensation Recovery Policy 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded with the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) Management Filed herewit Contract or Compensatory Plan. h.
+97 Koppers Holdings Inc. Incentive-Based Compensation Recovery Policy 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded with the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

+^{} Management Contract or Compensatory Plan.